-- Our first, and most basic, reason is that proving Virtual Black-Box security against generic multilinear attacks is, mathematically speaking, the strongest result we could hope to prove.
+• Our first, and most basic, reason is that Virtual Black-Box security is the strongest security notion of obfuscation we are aware of, and so proving VBB security against generic multilinear attacks is, mathematically speaking, the strongest result we could hope to prove.
 As we can see from the definitions above, the definition of security provided by the VBB definition is significantly stronger than the indistinguishability obfuscation definition.
-As such, it represents the natural end-goal for research on proving resilience to such algebraic attacks. - This may seem surprising in light of the negative results of [BGI+01], who showed that there exist (contrived) families of "unobfuscatable" functions for which the VBB definition is impossible to achieve in the plain model.
+As such, it represents the natural end-goal for research on proving resilience to such algebraic attacks.

+This may seem surprising in light of the negative results of [BGI+01], who showed that there exist (contrived) families of "unobfuscatable" functions for which the VBB definition is impossible to achieve in the plain model.
 However, we stress that this result does not apply to security against generic multilinear attacks.
-Thus it does not present a barrier to the goal of proving VBB security against generic multilinear attacks. - Given the existence of "unobfuscatable" function families, how can we interpret a result showing VBB security against generic attacks, in terms of the real-world applicability of obfuscation?
-One plausible interpretation is that it offers heuristic evidence that our obfuscation mechanism will offer strong
+Thus it does not present a barrier to the goal of proving VBB security against generic multilinear attacks.

-4In the technical exposition, we discuss how it is enforced that the adversary can only access the elements of the group via the oracles.
+5In the technical exposition, we discuss how it is enforced that the adversary can only access the elements of the group via the oracles.
 For this intuitive exposition, we ask the reader to simply imagine that an algebraic adversary is defined to be limited in this way.

-5The formulation of indistinguishability obfuscation sketched here was used, for example, in [GGH+13b].
+6The formulation of indistinguishability obfuscation sketched here was used, for example, in [GGH+13b].

-6We note that we are referring to a stronger definition of VBB obfuscation than the one given in [BGI+01], which limits the adversary to only outputting one bit.
+7We note that we are referring to a stronger definition of VBB obfuscation than the one given in [BGI+01], which limits the adversary to only outputting one bit.
 In our definition, the adversary can output arbitrary length strings.
 This stronger formulation of VBB security implies all other known meaningful security definitions for obfuscation, including natural definitions that are not known to be implied by the one-bit-output formulation of VBB security.